sgsokol/r2sundials/Readme.md

 stopifnot(diff(range(p["a"]-exp(-p["nu"]*ti) - res)) < 1.e-6)
 ```

-The same problem solved with Rcpp rhs can look like:
+The same problem solved with RcppArmadillo rhs can look like:

 ``` r
 library(RcppXPtrUtils)